Free U.S. shipping & money back guarantee

 On top of the apparent lack of weight loss benefits, the keto diet can disrupt hormonal balance in women, which impacts every other aspect of health.
 Although carbs have been vilified in recent years, they contain essential vitamins and nutrients that help maintain healthy hormone levels in women.
 Cutting them drastically can cause a spike in the stress hormone cortisol, which can throw off the rest of your hormones and cause serious health consequences over time.

 The vagina is naturally acidic, which helps it kill off unwanted bacteria and maintain a natural balance of flora.
-But when your diet is also highly acidic, it actually makes your vagina more alkaline, which allows infection-causing bacteria to multiply.
+But when your diet is also highly acidic, it makes your vagina more alkaline, which allows infection-causing bacteria to multiply.
 This can lead to lots of unwanted issues beyond bad odor, including bacterial vaginosis, yeast infections, and UTIs.

-If you’re committed to trying out keto, there are several ways you can counteract the negative effects. mindbodygreen recommends women focus less on increasing fats and more on getting a wide variety of nutrient-dense foods in their diet.
+If you’re committed to trying out keto, there are several ways you can counteract the negative effects.

 Here are a some suggested tweaks for women: